Alexa: What is Influencer Marketing?

 In all honesty, these terms are not set-in-stone, biblical terms, categorised by specific data or characteristics.
 Of course, it is not difficult to grasp the notion that figures such as Beyonce or Bieber are significantly more influential than your average fitness fanatics with followings just short of 100K.
 However, as long as you develop a strategy with your chosen influencer, and ensure that they possess similar values to your brand, it is likely that you will experience commendable success with 'micro' and 'macro' influencers (for when you can't get Queen B on the phone).

-But how does one go about choosing their influencer?
-There are several factors to consider when making this decision, and a lot of these can be considered at a personal level.
+There are several factors to consider when choosing your influencer, and a lot of these can be considered at a personal level.
 Do you as an individual like the aesthetic of the account in question?
 Does this account have organic or bought followers?
 There are also broader, more objective considerations to make surrounding the cost of the influencer and their level of appropriate content production.
 Are you willing to adhere to an influencer's pricing scale?
 And are they producing healthy, inoffensive content that will bring your brand up?
 So.
 Many.
 Questions.